On transversality of bent hyperplane arrangements and the topological expressiveness of ReLU neural networks: Piecewise smoothness of the parametrized family of neural networks

 Each of the three ReLU's in this expression acts as either the identity or $0$, depending on the sign of its argument.
 Let $E$ be the set of all possible expressions that are inputs of a ReLU in the expression for $\mathcal{F}$, allowing for the possibility that each nested ReLU could be either $0$ or the identity.
 That is,

-Let $Z_F \subset \mathbb{R} \times \mathbb{R}^7$ be the set of points $(x,s)$ where at least one function in $E$ evaluates to $0$.
+Let $Z \subset \mathbb{R} \times \mathbb{R}^9$ be the set of points $(x,s)$ where at least one function in $E$ evaluates to $0$.

-For any fixed input $(x,s)$, $\mathcal{F}(x,s)$ is given by one of $2^3$ possible (not necessarily distinct) formulas (which correspond to each of the $3$ ReLU's being in one of two possible ``states'').
-Let $H$ be the set of $2^3$ (not necessarily distinct) functions formed by replacing each ReLU with either $0$ or the identity.
-That is, $H$ is the set consisting of the following $8$ (not necessarily distinct) functions :